Skip to main content

 Avoid:

-• Sugary drinks (sodas, sweetened fruit juices)
+• Sugary drinks like sodas and sweetened fruit juices

-• White bread, pasta, and other refined carbs
+• White bread, pasta, and refined carbohydrates

 • Fried and heavily processed foods